 If doing everything all at once sounds a little scary, you might consider a phased or clean slate approach instead.
 The former lets you migrate in stages, working out issues and onboarding users as you go, while the latter sees you shed your existing server data moving forward.
 You can get up and running on cloud more quickly and set things up from scratch.

 Migration might sound like a minefield, but you don’t have to go it alone.
 Every organisation is different, which means every migration will be too.
-Our experts are able to offer a solution that’s tailored to your business – from guidance about your essential apps to explaining licensing options – so you can embrace cloud with confidence.
+Our experts are able to offer a solution that’s tailored to your business – from guidance about your essential apps to explaining licencing options – so you can embrace cloud with confidence.